ibm-cloud-docs/ibm-cloud-provider-for-terraform/getting-started.md

 ## Provisioning an {{site.data.keyword.cloud_notm}} Virtual Server for Classic Infrastructure
 {: #sample_infrastructure_config}

 You can provision your Virtual Server for Classic Infrastructure by using the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
-Similar to the {{site.date.keyword.cloud_notm}} Virtual Server for VPC that you provisioned earlier, you create another configuration file with the specification for your virtual server instance.
+Similar to the {{site.data.keyword.cloud_notm}} Virtual Server for VPC that you provisioned earlier, you create another configuration file with the specification for your virtual server instance.
 {: shortdesc}

 Keep in mind that a virtual server is an {{site.data.keyword.cloud_notm}} classic infrastructure resource that incurs costs.
 Be sure to review the [available plans ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/catalog/infrastructure/virtual-server-group) before you proceed.